Mx772/maker-world-extension/README.md

 ## Installation

+### Chrome
 1. Clone or download the repository to your local machine.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable the "Developer mode" toggle switch in the top-right corner of the extensions page.
 4. Click the "Load unpacked" button and select the folder containing the extension's files.

+### Firefox - Requires Firefox v116+
+1. Clone or download the repository to your local machine.
+2. zip the directory.
+3. Navigate to `about:debugging#/runtime/this-firefox`
+4. Click `Load Temporary Add-on...` and select the extension's .zip file.

+*Note:* Firefox requires submitting an Add-on before it can become a 'Full' Add-on.
+Until this is done, this Add-on can be loaded 'temporarily' into Firefox.
+However, upon restarting firefox, it will need to be 're-loaded' using the instructions above.

 The extension should now be installed and active.